• Skip to primary navigation

 How do I store these enchiladas?

 Once the enchiladas have cooled in the baking dish, cover it with aluminum foil and stick it in the fridge where it will last for up to four days.
 If you want them around longer, you can freeze the dish.
 I recommend covering it in plastic then a layer of foil.
 It should last for up to three months.
-If you like, you can prep the enchiladas by putting them together in a disposable casserole dish or tinfoil pan, covering them up, then storing them in the freezer for up to three months.
+I sometimes prep the enchiladas by putting them together in a disposable casserole dish or tinfoil pan, covering them up, then storing them in the freezer for up to three months.
 The change of dish allows you to move the enchiladas straight from the freezer to the oven without worrying about shattering the dish.

 Serving Suggestions